 Swakopmund enjoys a mild desert climate, in other words, it’s usually dry and hot, but with very foggy mornings.
 The average temperature ranges between 15 °C (59 °F) to 25 °C (77 °F).
 Rainfall is less than 20 mm per year, making gutters and drainpipes on buildings a rarity.
 It can go without raining for several months or even years.
 Though it actually rained for 2 hours in Walvis Bay when we went there… so… lucky us? 🙂

 We had 2 full days, and 3 nights to explore Swakopmund & Walvis Bay and there were two things that we had to do: a day or half-day tour into the desert and the quad-bike + sandboarding combo on the dunes.
 This left us with time to spend on both cities, check the beach and we even managed to do another activity in Swakopmund, Tommy’s desert tour, in search of the “little 5.

 Tommy’s living desert tour

 We had read a few good reviews about it but weren’t really sure if we should do this tour.
 One morning looking for geckos, snakes, lizards, scorpions…?
 We had mixed feelings about it, however, lets put it clearly: we loved it, and it’s one of our top things to do in Swakopmund!
 “We would do it again and recommend it to our friends!”

 As the guides pointed, if you are on a vehicle going 40 km/h you won’t see anything and think that there’s nothing happening in the desert.
 But if you stop the car, walk a few meters, go on your knees and start looking, really looking… You will start to see the tracks, the footprints and realize there are much more than you initially thought.

-- A lizard that runs like hell (nicknamed the Ferrari), apparently when he bites it’s very difficult to release.
-Well, he bit Claudia’s ear and the legend says she is still wearing it as an earing…
+- A lizard that runs like hell (nicknamed the Ferrari), apparently when it bites it’s very difficult to release.
+Well, he bit Claudia’s ear, and the legend says she is still wearing it as an earring…